idiap/facereclib/doc/installation.rst

 Other database URL's will be given in the :ref:`databases` section.

 Set-up your FaceRecLib
 ----------------------

-Now, you have everything set up such that you can continue to set up the FaceRecLib.
+Now, you have everything ready so that you can continue to set up the FaceRecLib.
 To do this, we use the BuildOut_ system.
 To proceed, open a terminal in your FaceRecLib main directory and call: